WooJoongKim0107/GeneBib/README.txt

-The GeneBib project is composed of Part_1 and Part_2.
+This project is composed of Part_1 and Part_2 where:

-The Part_1 mainly covers
+Part_1 mainly covers
-	1. generation of "gene", which is a cluster of UniProtKB/Swiss-Prot entries
+	1. generation of "gene" which is a cluster of UniProtKB/Swiss-Prot entries
-	2. string-matching procedures to find genes mentioned in title/abstract of paper/patent
+	2. string-matching algorithms to find genes appeared in title/abstract of paper/patent

-The Part_2 mainly covers
+Part_2 mainly covers
-	1. generationg of time-series of hits (time-series of how many times each "gene" has been appeared in papers/patents published that year)
+	1. generation of time-series of hits (time-series of how many times each "gene" has been appeared in papers/patents published that year)
-	2. fitting annual number of new genes studied
+	2. fitting annual number of newly studied genes

-The Part_2 includes:
+The codes and resource data provided here is Part_2, which includes:
 	1. Generation of time-series of hits
 		<./src/TimeSeries/time_series.py>
 	2. Finding the debut years